 Rachel Bitecofer – Host, The Election Whisperer

-Niilo Edward – Executive Director, First Nations Major Project Coalition
+Niilo Edwards – Executive Director, First Nations Major Project Coalition

 Preston Manning – Manning Foundation for Democratic Education